Frequently Asked Questions

 What will be blooming during my visit?

-Plants of interest are ever-changing in RBG’s five cultivated garden areas, and in the nature sanctuaries.
+Plants of interest are ever-changing in RBG’s four cultivated garden areas, Arboretum, and nature sanctuaries.
 See the blooms calendar for a rough estimation of what to expect in each season.

 Bloom time is often influenced by many natural events including temperature and climate.
 As these can vary from year to year bloom times are influenced by these factors.

 Enjoying the Gardens & Amenities

 Tickets are available for purchase online, or when you arrive at any of our garden areas.
 Your admission includes: